What is Toxic Stress and how to Manage it?

 So, what is stress and what isn’t it?

 To keep the biology class simple, to activate the stress response, your body releases a collection of hormones including adrenaline and cortisol.
-These are hormones that help make the call to our body and brains to help us become alert, aware and ready to go.
+These are hormones signal to our body and brains to help us become alert, aware and ready to go.
 This is often called the “flight or fight response”.
 This response wakes up our nervous system, causing our muscles to tense, our heart rate to accelerate, our attention to sharpen and our thinking to speed up.
-Preparing for battle… or respond to that stressful email.
+Preparing for battle… or respond to that stressful email you just received from your boss.

 Toxic Stress - What is it?